GCSE Results Day 2024

 What happens if I need to retake any of my GCSEs?

-It’s not the end of the world, and there are options open to you.
+Remember it’s not the end of the world if you haven't achieved what you wanted, and there are options open to you.
 It may not have been the path you’d planned to go down, but down every new path there are doors to open – and you might even find that you have a skill that you didn’t even know about.

 Try to stay open minded and see what’s available for you.